RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/sewing/SEWING.md

 ##Basic concepts
 SEWING stands for **S**tructure **E**xtension **WI**th **N**ative-fragment **G**raphs.
 SEWING functions by identifying relatively large sub-structures (typically 2-5 pieces of secondary structure, called segments) from native PDBs, and then assembling these models based on structural similarity.

+The workflow below is for an updated version of SEWING not yet released to users.
+For documentation on the SEWING protocol published by TM Jacobs in a 2016 issue of Science, please refer to the [[original SEWING workflow|Old Sewing Documentation]].

 ##SmartSEWING workflow
 1. [[Segment File Generation|segment-file-generation]] - Extraction of secondary structure units from native structures